CT Guided Dental Implant Surgery Edison

 Given the fact that CT guided surgery increases the chances that your dental implants will thrive, we believe that any increase in cost is well-worth it.
 Plus, it may actually save you money in the long run by minimizing your risk of expensive post-operative complications.

-Do CT Guided Implants Take Longer?
+Do CT Guided Dental Implants Take Longer?

 CT guided implant surgery involves a few more steps than traditional implant placement methods, but that does not necessarily mean that the overall treatment timeline will be longer.
 Each patient is unique, and every person’s body heals at a different rate.

 In some cases, CT guided surgery might actually shorten the overall treatment timeline.
 Since it makes surgery as minimally invasive as possible, it may contribute to a shorter post-surgical recovery period.
-In other words, your body might bond with your implants as bit faster, making it possible for you to receive your new teeth ASAP.
+In other words, your body might bond with your implants a bit faster, making it possible for you to receive your new teeth ASAP.

-Some dentists and prosthodontists choose to perform freehand dental implant placement, without the use of a surgical guide.
+Some dentists and prosthodontists choose to perform freehand dental implant placement without the use of a surgical guide.
 Often, they are quite successful, particularly in fairly simple cases.
 For example, success is very likely when just one implant is being placed, and a patient does not have any unusual features in their oral anatomy.
+However, for most complex cases, CT guided surgery is almost always the superior option because it can reduce the long-term risk of dental implant failure.

 Here at Edison Prosthodontics, we want our patients to enjoy smiles that are both beautiful and healthy.
 CT guided implant surgery can help with the ultimate aesthetic outcome of your procedure.
 When we scan your teeth, we can not only plan where to place the implants, but we can also look ahead to designing your restoration.
 This leads to an outcome that is as natural-looking as possible.